top of page

 Insurance

-I cannot make any guarantees about how much you will be reimbursed by your insurance carrier.
-If you wish to pursue this option, I recommend contacting your insurance provider and asking the following questions to determine your benefit eligibility and coverage as well as limitations and out of pocket costs:
+However, we cannot make any guarantees about how much, if any, portion of the session fee paid will be reimbursed by your insurance carrier.
+If you wish to pursue this option, it is highly recommended that you contact your insurance provider directly and ask the following questions to determine your benefit eligibility status and plan coverage as well as associated limitations, requirements, or out of pocket costs:

 • Does my health insurance plan include mental health (psychotherapy) benefits?